johanstech/ReadmeTemplate/README.md

 ## :dart: About

-Writing a README is probably my least favourite part of any project, so I figured I'd keep a template around
+Writing a README is probably my least favourite part of any project, so I figured I'd keep a template around for future projects.

 Made with :heart: by <a href="https://github.com/johanstech" target="_blank">Johan</a>